phonetworks/pho-kernel/README.md

 # Pho-Kernel

-A simple microkernel implementation with Twitter-like functionality.
+A simple microkernel implementation with Twitter-like functionality by default.
+You may change the functionality simply by copy/pasting a new recipe from the [presets](https://github.com/phonetworks/pho-kernel/tree/master/presets) directory or by your own means.
+Check out "Working with Custom Recipes" for more information.

 ## Requirements